se2p/pynguin/docs/dev/development.rst

    .. code-block:: bash

        pytest tests/instrumentation

+   The part that takes a fair amount of time is the ``DynamicSlicer`` because for each new version of Python, the Python bytecode used in the instrumentation has to be adapted and the stack effects of each opcode have to be modified manually by checking the documentation.

 5. Run all the tests and linters of Pynguin to ensure that everything works as expected and fix any remaining bugs: